 Cooking dry black beans from scratch is so simple and worth the effort!
-Whether you’re cooking black beans in a crock pot, stove top or in the oven, soaked or unsoaked, I’ve got you covered! vegetarian + vegan + gluten free
+Whether you’re cooking black beans in a crock pot, stove top or in the oven, soaked or unsoaked, I’ve got you covered!
+This recipe is vegetarian + vegan + gluten free.

 Knowing how to cook black beans is one of those methods to have in your back pocket.
 But there are things to look for and keep in mind when preparing them.

 This post is comprehensive, so if you’re simply looking for my best method of cooking black beans, jump to the recipe, look for the Crock Pot Method, grab your beans and get your crock pot out!

 Three Ways to Cook Black Beans

 Cooking dry black beans is so simple and there’re many ways to get the job done.
 Freezer friendly, economical, less packaging waste and major flavor are just a few benefits of cooking dry black beans at home.

 In this dry black beans recipe, I’m sharing three ways to cook black beans: